What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

 “Our team had so much fun!
 It was a really fun way to get to know a little bit about the art and have fun being together.” – Pamela from AnswerLab

-It doesn’t get much cooler than team building on an old warship, but that’s exactly what we do on the USS Hornet.
+It doesn’t get much cooler than doing team building activities on an old warship, but that’s exactly what we do on the USS Hornet.

 The restored U.S. Navy aircraft carrier was an active part of World War II battles in the Pacific, and later joined the Vietnam War.
 The USS Hornet made headlines when the ship recovered the astronauts from Apollo 11 in 1969 and later Apollo 12.
 Buzz Aldrin and Neil Armstrong took their first steps back on Earth after walking on the moon on the hangar deck of the USS Hornet, a spot which is memorialized today.